Ikkyusan1/typeset-helper/README.md

 ### Styles and text type/placement
 The text type (or placement) defines the nature of the text line.
 The text can be in a bubble, it can be not in a bubble (like some narrative stuff), it can be a sfx, or a sfx in a bubble, or a footnote...
-Based on this, not only the text type gives us typesetters a clue as to where to insert the text on the page, it also tells us what style should be applied.
+Based on this, not only does the text type give us typesetters a clue as to where the text has to be inserted on the page, it also tells us what style should be applied.

 Thus, text types/placements are actually text styles.

 - They must be written between square brackets, like so : ```[italic]```
-- Only one style ***OR*** placement per line.
-- They can be written at the beginning ***OR*** just after a line. e.g. :
+- They can be written at the beginning or just after a line. e.g. :
 ```
 [nib] This text is not in a bubble.
 This bubble should be in italic. [italic]
 ```
 - Usually, the text type should be placed at the beginning of the line, not the end.
 - Usually, the style should be added at the end of the line, not the beginning.
+- There can be several styles defined for a single line, but only the last style will be used.
-- A style can be applied for a whole page.
+- A style can be defined for a whole page.
 In which case, add the style right after the page number :
 ```
 035# [shout]
 All the bubbles will be written in "bolditalic style"